 - Students are permitted to join multiple waitlists for the same course.

-If a seat becomes available in a class, the student at the top of the waitlist, also known as position (0), will receive notification through mySierra email.
-The student will be given 48 hours from the date and time of the email notification to register in the class.
-If the student does not register, they will be removed from the waitlist and the next student on the waitlist will be sent an email notification.
+When a seat becomes available in a class, a courtesy notification will be sent to the first student on the waitlist through mySierra email.
+The student will be given 48 hours from the date and time they become eligible to register in the class, or up to 11:59pm on the day prior to the first day of the class, whichever comes first.
+If the student does not register, they will be removed from the waitlist and the next student on the waitlist will be sent a courtesy notification of an open seat in the class.
 This process continues until all available seats are filled.
-It is recommended that students regularly monitor their email and waitlist status.
+It is recommended that students regularly monitor their mySierra email and waitlist status.

 Students remaining on a waitlist once the class begins must attend the class.
-Faculty adding students on the first and/or second day of class will give priority to students in waitlist order.
-Students failing to attend the first and second class meeting will lose their places on the waitlist.
+Students failing to attend the first class meeting ma lose their places on the waitlist.
+Faculty who add students on the first and/or second day of class will give students on the waitlist first priority in the order in which the students are listed on the waitlist.

 Registration is available during the first two weeks of the fall and spring semesters.
 Permission to add must be obtained from the class professor.
 The professor supplies each student with a 4-digit add code that allows the student to add the course through mySierra web registration or in person at a campus Admissions and Records office.
 All fees must be paid at the time of registration.
 Refer to the website for registration details and deadline dates and times.